timb-stud/prio-queue-shape-analysis/README.md

 8. Click Finish

 ### J2TVLA
-Copy config/j2tvla/j2tvla and config/j2tvla/defaultTemplates.properties to your tvla root directory.
+Copy config/j2tvla/j2tvla and config/j2tvla/defaultTemplates.properties to your j2tvla root directory.

-Don't forget to copy these files again to your tvla root if they get changed.
+Don't forget to copy these files again to your j2tvla root if they get changed.